A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 Unfortunately, there is no exact way to do this, other than taking the average cost-savings for specific installation areas and applying it to your home.

-Additionally, you could request an audit from an energy auditor in order to get an estimate of future cost-savings.
+Additionally, you could request an energy audit from an energy auditor in order to get an estimate of future cost-savings.

 While their estimate could be fairly accurate, the estimate is simply an educated guess based on experience.